 If you are using soft water, use a non-oil-based, all-purpose cleaner.
 Let stand for five minutes then lightly scrub with a sponge, and rinse thoroughly.

 With soap scum, mildew stains, and hard-water deposits: remove from ceramic tile using cleaning products that are commonly available at your local home improvement store.

 Caring for Grout

-After the tiles are cleaned and dried briefly after installation, grout joints should be treated with a silicone sealer.
-It is recommended that you apply a sealer at least once every six months for maximum stain protection.
+After the tiles are cleaned and dried briefly after installation, some grout joints should be treated with a silicone sealer.
+Some grouts may need to apply a sealer at least once every six months for maximum stain protection.

 This is for areas of high traffic or areas that have been highly neglected.
 Heavy duty cleaning requires making a paste of scouring powder.
 Apply to the area needed and let stand for a few minutes.
 Scour with a brush and then rinse and wipe dry.
 For larger areas you may want to enable the use of a scrubbing machine, though for most floors a small non-abrasive brush or sponge would be suitable.

 For more detailed information about how any specific cleaning solution or sealant should be used, in terms of safety, appearance, and/or maintenance, consult the manufacturer of the cleaner, sealant or wax for usage and instructions.
 Most cleansing products and sealants can be purchased at your local home improvement center or local flooring store.

 Do's and Don'ts of Tile Care